 I was visiting a friend in a new house and he was giving me the grand tour.
-I try not to notice the little things but after recently expanding my business to include real estate inspections I couldn’t help myself.
+I try not to notice the little things but as a real estate inspector I couldn’t help myself.

 After hundreds of hours of training and review of codes and best practices and then taking the 4 hour national and state tests it kind of becomes part of you.